sstarbright/hexashark/README.md

 # hexashark
-Simple application for translating between bits, integer bytes, and hex bytes
+Simple application for translating between binary, hex, and decimal.